Becoming a Certified Caregiver at any Age

 Are you thinking of becoming a professional caregiver?

 Caring for another person and helping them to improve or maintain their quality of life can bring welcome and appreciated relief for the care recipient and their families.
-Providing long term care and assisting others to live full and fulfilling lives at their highest potential can bring deep satisfaction of a job well done.
+Likewise, providing long-term care and assisting others to live full and fulfilling lives at their highest potential can bring deep satisfaction of a job well done.

 Reasons Why Being a Care Provider is a Rewarding Career

-There are several reasons why being a care provider, or personal caregiver is such a rewarding career.
+There are several reasons why being a care provider is such a rewarding career.

-Many of these job positions offer above minimum wage salaries, and some also provide valuable job perks like healthcare insurance, travel expenses, and training, online training, or otherwise.
-Most people that get into this business do so because they like helping others.
+Many of these job positions offer above minimum wage salaries, and some also provide valuable job perks like healthcare insurance, travel expenses, and training.
+Most people that get into home health aide do so because they like helping others.
 Many have cared for family members or others like children, neighbors, friends, and even pets in the past.
-To be good at any caretaker service job, the person needs to have empathy and compassion for others.
+To be good at any caretaker service job, the person needs empathy and compassion.

-Some character and personality traits can help indicate if a career in healthcare is the right career path for you.
+Some character and personality traits can help indicate if a healthcare career is the right career path for you.
 Some indicators to look for include:

 Job Description for a Caregiver

-Caregivers assist others with daily activities and personal hygiene, that the care recipient is unable to do on their own.
+Home health aides assist others with daily activities that the care recipient cannot do independently.

 A certified nursing assistant reports directly to nurses, physical therapists, doctors, and others.
-CNAs can work in healthcare facilities like hospitals, hospice care, a nursing facility, nursing homes, or they can provide in-home palliative care such as providing companionship or home watch services and can work as a live-in caregiver.
+CNAs can work in healthcare facilities like hospitals, hospice care, nursing facilities, nursing homes, or provide in-home palliative care such as providing companionship or home watch services and working as a live-in caregiver.

 If qualified, some provide Alzheimer’s patient caretaker services too.
-Most employers will train nursing assistants to work with patients diagnosed with Alzheimer’s disease, other forms of dementia, or mental challenges if hired as a care-provider for these long term patients.
+Most employers will also train nursing assistants to work with patients diagnosed with Alzheimer’s disease, other forms of dementia, or mental challenges if hired as a home care aide for long-term patients.